 Steps to Whiten Teeth in Lightroom

-Lightroom actually features a unique tool designed specifically for whitening teeth.
+Like many of Lightroom’s features (blur tools, spot removal, etc.), the software also includes a unique tool designed specifically for whitening teeth.
 In some cases, this specialized effect can expedite the process of brightening your subject’s teeth, but you will still need to fine-tune the settings and selections within this tool to get a result of which you can be proud.
 You will also need to use your judgment as a photographer to keep the whitening effect from becoming distractingly dramatic.